 Anemia: symptoms, treatment, prevention

 Anemia is a fairly common disease that is diagnosed in people regardless of age and gender.
-What kind of attack is this, why does it arise and what danger does it pose?
-Today we will understand these issues, and also find out how you can protect yourself and your loved ones from this disease by the method of prevention.
+What kind of misfortune is this, for what reason does it arise and what danger does it pose?
+Today we will look into these issues, and also find out how you can protect yourself and your loved ones from this disease using prevention.

 What is anemia

-In simple terms, anemia is a type of clinical condition in which the level of hemoglobin in the blood is at a very low level.
-In a healthy body, the indicator is 120-130 g per liter, with anemia it is lower.
+In simple terms, anemia is a type of clinical condition in which the level of hemoglobin in the blood is very low.
+In a healthy body, the figure is 120-130 g per liter; with anemia it is lower.
 As a rule, the disease is accompanied by a decrease in the number of red blood cells in the blood.
-Based on how much the level is lowered from normal, one can judge the severity of the patient's condition.
+Based on how much the level is reduced from normal, one can judge the severity of the patient’s condition.

-Statistics show that the diagnosis of anemia occurs in 20% and most often the "victims" are women.
-About 90% of the total number of cases, the disease is associated with iron deficiency.
-In more rare cases, anemia occurs in a chronic form and due to a lack of vitamin B12 or folic acid.
-There are also severe types in which the disease proceeds in several variations at once, for example, due to a lack of iron and vitamin B12 at the same time.
+Statistics show that anemia is diagnosed in 20% and most often the “victims” are women.
+About 90% of the total number of cases is associated with iron deficiency.
+In more rare cases, chronic anemia occurs due to a lack of vitamin B12 or folic acid.
+There are also severe types in which the disease occurs in several variations at once, for example due to a lack of iron and vitamin B12 at the same time.

 Types of anemia